w3c/wai-curricula/content/designer/multimedia-and-animations.md

 Courses based on this module should:

-* explain strategies that people with disabilities use to access multimedia contents, such as audio and video
+* explain strategies that people with disabilities use to access multimedia content, including audio and video
 * explain accessibility requirements for multimedia content, such as description of visual information (also known as audio description, video description, or described video), captions (also known as subtitles), transcripts, and sign languages

 ## Learning Outcomes for Module